exoplatform/exo-documentation/docs/GettingStarted.rst

 |DW-4|

-- You will have also your Weekly rank and by clicking on your rank, you will have a leaderboad that presents your position comparing to you collaborators and your weekly gained points.
+- You can also your rank for this week and by clicking on your rank, you can see a leaderboard that presents your position comparing to you collaborators and your weekly gained points.

 |DW-5|